XylonFu/JsonlBatch/README.md

 ## Key Features

-  - 🚀 **High-Performance Concurrency**: Utilizes `asyncio` to handle thousands of concurrent I/O tasks efficiently, maximizing throughput.
+  - 🚀 **High-Performance Concurrency**: Utilizes `asyncio` to handle a high volume of concurrent I/O tasks efficiently, maximizing throughput.
   - 🛡️ **Resilient & Resumable**: Never lose work on interruptions.
 Automatically tracks and skips completed tasks on restart.
   - ⚡ **Fully Asynchronous**: Employs an end-to-end non-blocking I/O pipeline with `aiofiles` and `aiologger` for a truly stall-free performance.
-  - 📦 **Managed Resource Lifecycle**: Provides `on_startup` and `on_shutdown` hooks to gracefully initialize and release shared resources like database connections and API clients.
+  - 📦 **Managed Resource Lifecycle**: Provides `on_startup` and `on_shutdown` hooks to gracefully initialize and release shared resources.
   - ✍️ **Efficient Batch Writing**: Buffers results and writes them to disk in batches to minimize I/O overhead.
   - 💣 **Granular Error Handling**: Isolates failures to individual records.
-Failed items are logged with rich context to a separate error file without halting the entire process.
+Failed items are logged with rich context to a separate error file without halting the process.
-  - 🔄 **Built-in Retry Logic**: Includes a ready-to-use `@retry_with_backoff` decorator with exponential backoff and jitter to handle transient network errors.
+  - 🔄 **Built-in Retry Logic**: Includes a ready-to-use `@retry_with_backoff` decorator to handle transient network errors gracefully.
   - 📊 **Real-time Progress & Reporting**: Displays a dynamic `tqdm` progress bar with live success/failure counts and generates a detailed statistical summary upon completion.

 ## Project Structure

-The framework is organized into five well-defined modules for maximum clarity and maintainability.
+The framework is organized into six well-defined modules for maximum clarity and maintainability.

 ```
 your_project/
 ├── config.py             # Your single source of truth for all settings.
+├── logging_config.py     # Centralized configuration for the async logger.
 ├── utils.py              # Houses reusable, business-agnostic components.
-├── core_processor.py     # The framework's engine.
+├── processor.py          # The framework's engine.
 You should not need to edit this.
-├── user_logic.py         # Your workspace.
+├── task.py               # Your workspace.
 Implement your task-specific logic here.
 └── main.py               # The application's generic entry point.
 ```